ybelogubov/momo-store/README.md

 - GitLab Container Registry for storing assembled images of backend and frontend.

 In order to start working with the current project, please make sure you have those points covered.
-In case you need to deploy a cluster, please [visit the infrastructure repository contains the required terraform files and description of steps](https://gitlab.praktikum-services.ru/yu.belogubov/momo-store-infrastructure)
+In case you need to deploy a cluster, please [visit the infrastructure repository containing the required terraform files and description of steps](https://github.com/ybelogubov/momo-store-infrastructure)

 ## Note regarding S3 storage
 In the project the object storage being used for storing 2 things - terraform state file(s) for the infrastructure and site images.
 In case you have your own object storage, you can change the path to the images in code (/backend/* - search for *.jpeg).